knight1972001/fragments/README.md

 `npm run dev` is used to view or run the application worked on while in development mode to see active changes while `npm start` on the other hand cannot be run until `npm build` has been run.
 `npm run debug` simple use to debug
 </p>

+## Auto deploy Docker Image and also ECR (AWS)
+Using Github workflow to auto deploy.